tugamars/sling_script/README.md

 # Credits
 This is based of [Scully's Sling Script](https://forum.cfx.re/t/standalone-law-enforcement-sling/1365649)

-Indecision#7334 for helping me test and giving a ideas
+Indecision#7334 for helping me test and giving suggestions